France-ioi/bebras-platform/README.AWS.md

 to enable all TCP traffic from the group of your environment.
 You can do so by selecting "custom IP" and enter the id of the security group corresponding to your environment.

+##### RDS is very slow

+Use these queries to see where the slowness are:

+    show full processlist;
+    show engine innodb status;
+    show open tables;
+    select * from information_schema.innodb_trx;
+    select * from information_schema.innodb_locks;
+    select * from information_schema.innodb_lock_waits;

+but it might be due to the triggers in `group` and `team` tables that were not removed before going into production.
+In this case the php log will indicate deadlocks.